mikics/gsoc-jupyterbook/submission.md

 for the same problem in legacy DOLFIN (extensively tested up to `degree = 5`).
 Therefore, I was reasonably sure that PML and the background field were implemented correctly.
 What I tried to do next was comparing my legacy DOLFIN demo with my new DOLFINx demo for different harmonic numbers.
-What I noticed was that for `m = 0` both demos output the same efficiencies whatever the degree, while these efficiencies diverged for `m = 1` solutions.
+What I noticed was that for `m = 0` the outputs for both demos had the same efficiencies whatever the degree, while these efficiencies diverged for `m = 1`.
 Therefore, something happened when passing from `m = 0` and `m = 1`.
 The only two Python objects affected by the harmonic numbers were the `background_field_rz`, `background_field_p`, and the `curl_axis` functions.
 As already said, the background field functions were doing their job correctly, and it was then clear that something wrong was happening within `curl_axis`, and in particular for the terms activated by `m = 1`.
-At this point, the problem was clearly something wrong in the DOLFINx codebase, and together with my mentors I decided to open a GitHub issue and to "pass the ball" to more experienced developers.
+Since the mathematical implementation of `curl_axis` was correct, the problem was clearly something wrong in the DOLFINx codebase, and together with my mentors I decided to open [a GitHub issue]((https://github.com/FEniCS/dolfinx/issues/2343)) and to "pass the ball" to more experienced developers.
 It turned out that there was a bug in the permuation inside `MixedElement`, solved by [PR #2347](https://github.com/FEniCS/dolfinx/pull/2347).